-Our key strategy to achieve our objectives while battling Covid has been to maintain a culture across Acorn of trust and care.
-The trust in and between the senior executive, our heads, our leaders, our staff as well as
+Our key strategy to achieve our objectives has been to continue to maintain a culture across Acorn of belonging.
+Ensuring there is fundamental trust in and between the senior executive, our heads, our leaders, our staff as well as making sure everyone matters, they know they matter, and, we all stay safe and well, both physically and mentally.